texta-tk/texta-tk.github.io/source/installation.rst

 .. literalinclude:: files/docker-compose.yaml

-The compose file is used in combination with **env** file containing environment variables needed for operating TEXTA Toolkit:
+The compose file is used in combination with **env** file located in the same directory as *docker-compose.yaml* containing environment variables needed for operating TEXTA Toolkit:

 .. literalinclude:: files/env